Angelica Kauffman: Years in Great Britain

 While in Venice, Kauffman was persuaded by Lady Wentworth, the wife of the British ambassador, to accompany her to London.
 Soon she lodged with a local surgeon's family, including Anne Home.
-Her first work displayed in London was the portrait of David Garrick, exhibited the year before her arrival in June, 1766.
+Her first work displayed in London was the portrait of David Garrick, exhibited the year before her arrival in June 1766.
 The rank of Lady Wentworth opened society to her, and she was well received, with the royal family especially showing her great favour.

-Her firmest friend, however, was Sir Joshua Reynolds.
-In his pocketbook, her name as "Miss Angelica" or "Miss Angel" appears frequently; and in 1766 he painted her, a compliment which she returned by her Portrait of Sir Joshua Reynolds.
-Another instance of her intimacy with Reynolds is to be found in her variation of Guercino's Et in Arcadia ego, a subject that Reynolds repeated a few years later in his portrait of Mrs Bouverie and Mrs Crewe.
+In the spring of 1767, Kauffman established her own household at 16 Golden Square.
+Her father, Joseph Johann Kauffmann, joined her in London that year, accompanied by her cousin Rosa Florini, who later married Joseph Bonomi the Elder.
+Golden Square became both Kauffman's home and a centre of her professional and social life.
+Among the artists in her circle was Antonio Zucchi, who worked extensively with Robert Adam and later became Kauffman's husband.
+Zucchi's associates included Bonomi and the young painter William Hamilton.
+Zucchi also frequently brought his friend Jean-Paul Marat with him when visiting Kauffman at Golden Square.
+Kauffman's firmest friend, however, was Sir Joshua Reynolds.
+In his pocketbook, her name as "Miss Angelica" or "Miss Angel" appears frequently; in 1766 he painted her, a compliment which she returned with her Portrait of Sir Joshua Reynolds.

 In 1767, Kauffman was seduced by an imposter going by the name Count Frederick de Horn, whom she married, but they separated the following year.
 It was probably owing to Reynolds's good offices that she was among the signatories to the petition to the King for the establishment of the Royal Academy.
 In its first catalogue of 1769, she appears with "R.A." after her name (an honour she shared with one other woman, Mary Moser); and she contributed the Interview of Hector and Andromache, and three other classical compositions.
 She spent several months in Ireland in 1771, as a guest of the Lord Lieutenant of Ireland, Viscount Townshend, and undertook a number of portrait commissions there.
 Her notable Irish portraits include those of Philip Tisdall, the Attorney General for Ireland, and his wife Mary, who acted as her patron, and of Henry Loftus, 1st Earl of Ely and his family, including his niece Dorothea Monroe, the most admired Irish beauty of her time.
 It appears that among her circle of friends was Jean-Paul Marat, then living in London and practising medicine, with whom she may have had an affair.
 (Note: Conner attributes the allegation to Jacques Pierre Brissot, who reported it as hearsay in his Mémoires, 1754–1793 (1912), but does not find the evidence for it compelling.)